jackykwe/nihongo/typst/GA-grammar-mega-summary.typ

 \color{black}

-\subsubsection{Verbs}
+=== Verbs
 See Table~\ref{tbl:verb-classification} for a summary of the three categories.
-In a nutshell, る-verbs is the class of \emph{almost all} \ul{-iru/-eru} verbs; all other verbs are う-verbs.
+In a nutshell, る-verbs is the class of _almost all_ \ul{-iru/-eru} verbs; all other verbs are う-verbs.
 Exception verbs are する and 来る. \textorange{Mnemonic: Group I is the most superior; 五段 is superior to 一段; う comes before る in the 平仮名 alphabet chart.}

 % Help: \SetCell[r=2,c=2]{c,m} <content>, \cmidrule[l]{3-4}
 % Help: colspec: X[ratio, horizontal alignment] columns grow to fit width=\linewidth